 1) Is this a gym?

 Well yes, but we’re not like Club Fitness, Gold’s Gym, Bally’s, etc. You can’t come in here, put on your iPod, and do your own thing.
 We are a coaching facility for fitness-minded people and for athletes.
-You don’t pay us to use the equipment, you pay us to get results.
+You don’t pay us for access to equipment, you pay us for coaching.
 To do that, we all work out together and we help you through every step of the way.

-CrossFit Steele Creek is a coaching/training facility.
-You will get a certified CrossFit trainer coaching every time you step into our doors.
-At a local gym like the local YMCA or Globo big box gym you may only pay $50 a month.
-You have to understand that that is an access fee.
-That small fee just gives you access to their gym.
+We are a coaching/training facility.
+You will get a certified trainer working with you every time you step into our doors.
+At a local gym like the local YMCA or Globo big box gym you may only pay $20-60/month.
+You have to understand that is an access fee.
+That small fee just gives you access to their equipment.
 Inquire about personal training there and you’ll see the value of our facility.
-In this area, 12-15 personal training seasons per month can cost you over $700 per month at your local gym plus the cost of membership.
-We are tiny fraction of that price — and you will get better results and have a better time.
-We’re actually really affordable for the service and results you receive.
+We do not compete with other similar facilities on price, but on the value we provide to our members.
+You will not find another group that cares more about your health and fitness than we have created here.
 For more pricing information please click here for our Membership Info.

 3) Can you get hurt doing CrossFit?